elen

 Health Care Management – Thematic Units

-ΕΑΠ > Health Care Management (DMY) > Health Care Management – Thematic Units
+HOU > Health Care Management (DMY) > Health Care Management – Thematic Units

-DMY50: Basic Principles of Health Services Management
+DMY50 Fundamental Principles of Management in the Health Services

-ECTS Credits: 20
+ECTS Credit Points: 20

-Unit Type: Compulsory
+Module Type: Compulsory

 Module Outline